 |10102-49-5||Arsenic acid (H3AsO4), iron(3++) salt (1:1)|

 |13702-38-0||Arsenic acid (H3ASO4), bismuth salt (1:1)|

-The 11 inorganic cadmium compounds listed in Table 3 are considered within the scope of the PSL1 assessment of "cadmium and its compounds".
-As such, it is proposed that these 11 inorganic cadmium compounds do not require further risk assessment at this time.
+The 10 inorganic cadmium compounds listed in Table 3 are considered within the scope of the PSL1 assessment of "cadmium and its compounds".
+As such, these 10 inorganic cadmium compounds do not require further risk assessment at this time.

 |513-78-0||Carbonic acid, cadmium salt (1:1)|